VedantGhodke/VEDANTGHODKE/README.md

-## Hello, I am Vedant Ghodke!
+## Hello there, fellow coder, I am Vedant Ghodke!
 Welcome to my GitHub profile!

 ### "When something is important enough, you do it even if the odds are not in your favor!"
 <br>